-PCT is subject to extensive air, water and other environmental laws and regulations at the federal and state level, as well as foreign regulatory schemes in Europe, such as the European Food Safety Authority.
-In addition, PCT will be subject to additional regulatory regimes upon expanding to new regions, such as Asia.
+PCT is subject to extensive air, water and other environmental and workplace safety laws and regulations at the federal and state level.
+In addition, PCT will be subject to additional regulatory regimes upon expanding to new regions, including foreign regulatory authorities in the European Union ("EU") such as the European Commission, the European Food Safety Authority ("EFSA"), and similar regulatory authorities elsewhere, such as in Asia.
 Some of these laws require or may require PCT to operate under a number of environmental permits.
 These laws, regulations and permits can often require pollution control equipment or operational changes to limit actual or potential impacts to the environment.
 These laws, regulations and permit conditions may change and become more difficult to comply with.
 A violation of these laws, regulations or permit conditions could result in substantial fines, damages, criminal sanctions, permit revocations and/or a plant shutdown.
-Any such action may have a material adverse effect on PCT's business, financial condition, results of operations and prospects and result in the Company's inability to pay debt service on its outstanding debt.
+Any such action may have a material adverse effect on PCT's business, financial condition, results of operations and prospects.